 Brett DeLoach is the general manager for Sonesta Gwinnett Place Atlanta and Sonesta ES Suites Gwinnett Place.
 He handles all hotel operations, financial management, revenue generation and overall team structure for both properties.
 DeLoach is no stranger to the hotel industry and brings more than 20 years of industry experience to Sonesta in Gwinnett Place.
 His management career started at Embassy Suites Hotel in Jacksonville, FL, where he was the assistant manager and responsible for improving quality assurance, increasing loss prevention and overseeing operations for 277 suites.
 From there, DeLoach became the general manager for Hotel Indigo in Jacksonville and then moved to Atlanta, GA to become the general manager for DoubleTree by Hilton.
 There, his role focused on providing day-to-day leadership and operational management and spearheading the hiring and supervising of his executive team.

-She also serves on the Board of the Gwinnett Chamber of Commerce where she has been active with membership drives since the early 1990s.
+She is heavily involved in Gwinnett County and was recently elected Vice-Chair of Economic Development for the Gwinnett Chamber of Commerce Board of Directors.
 Jill previously served on the strategy committee of Partnership Gwinnett, the Gwinnett Chamber’s economic development arm, formulating the most recent five-year plan, PG 3.0, and driving membership at the Atlanta Chamber of Commerce from 1990-2014.
 She has 15 years of active membership in Kiwanis and leadership on Wachovia’s United Way Employee Campaign for Metro Atlanta.

 Tim Hur is the national director of inclusion and philanthropy at Better Homes and Gardens Real Estate, LLC.
 In this role, Tim is in charge of growing the brand presence focusing on the diversity markets, which includes maintaining strong relationships with The Asian Real Estate Association of America, National Association of Hispanic Real Estate Professionals, National Association of Gay and Lesbian Real Estate Professionals and National Association of Real Estate Brokers.